aeknt/exsh/README.md

 more?

 i plan to implement function like thing that will cover both functions and aliases and also i plan to implement proper edit line stuff and history

+for now you can use https://github.com/hanslub42/rlwrap with exsh: `rlwrap exsh` to get proper line editing and history